-12.1 Rear axle shall be single speed.
+12.19.01 Rear axle shall be single -speed.

-13.0 Battery (Low Voltage)
+2251-R-1013.00-Battery- (Low Voltage)

 - 13.1 On Type B, C and D buses, a drawer-type pull out tray shall be provided to facilitate servicing or removal of battery(ies) not used for the motive propulsion of the bus.
-The battery(ies) shall be enclosed by a vented compartment, provided with drain ports, a hold down carrier mounted to avoid blocking filler ports and a latching device to prevent accidental opening.
-Under-coating shall be provided and applied to the battery box.
-The battery tray is to be equipped with a safety device to keep the tray from sliding completely out. - 13.2 On Type A buses equipped with more than one battery, all batteries should be positioned in one location. - 13.3 Battery labels shall be placed at all locations where batteries are installed. - 13.4 Batteries shall be equipped with sufficient battery cable to allow the drawer-type pull out tray to fully extend.
+The battery(ies) shall be enclosed by a vented compartment, provided with drain ports, a hold down carrier mounted so as-to avoid blocking filler ports and a latching device to prevent accidental opening.
+Undercoating shall be provided and applied to the battery box.
+The bBattery tray is to be equipped with a safety device to keep the tray from sliding completely out. - 13.2 On Type A buses equipped with more than one battery, all batteries should be positioned in one location. - 13.3 Battery labels shall be placed at all locations where batteries are installed. - 13.4 Batteries should shall be equipped with sufficient battery cable to allow the drawer-type pull out tray to fully extend.